Armani-T/Caesium/README.md

 There is also the `random` keyword which randomly chooses to be either `True` or `False` every time it's used.

 ```
-> TRUE
+Cs> TRUE
 True
-> False
+Cs> False
 False
-> 0
+Cs> 0
 True
-> 1
+Cs> 1
 False
-> random
+Cs> random
 True
 ```

 ### Assignment

-Assignment is done by putting a valid identifier on the left, a value or an expression on the right and putting a `=` between them.
-A valid identifier is any string of Unicode text that is not a keyword and that has no whitespace characters inside it.
-Assignments can be chained together.
-They can be nested within a more complex expression.
+You can assign a name to a value by putting a valid identifier on the left,then a `=` and finally an expression.
+A valid identifier is any string of Unicode text that is not a keyword and that has no whitespace characters within.
+Assignments can be chained together or nested within an expression.

 ```
-> foo = True
+Cs> foo = True
 True
-> quux = foo_bar = (True ^ (bar = True)) & False
+Cs> quux = coco = (True ^ (bar = True)) & False
 False
 ```